m-ld/m-ld-security-spec/design/suac.md

 ![4-ivan-malware-clone-reject.seq](./img/4-ivan-malware-clone-reject.seq.svg)

-(Note that this case assumes Ivan has `readPermission`; we have omitted the setup for brevity.)
+(Note that this case assumes Ivan is a Principal; we have omitted the setup for brevity.)

 The clone on Ivan's device does not correctly apply access control: in this case, it has allowed a transaction for which Ivan does not have a `WritePermission`.
 When this operation arrives at Alice's clone, the (normally symmetrical) application of access control will reject it.
 Alice's clone thereby retains its data integrity; but also, it knows that it has diverged ("forked") irretrievably from Ivan's clone.
 It must therefore ignore any further operations from Ivan's clone.